A Very Toddler Christmas~24 Tips for a Safe, Stress-Free & Jolly Holiday

 3.)
 A tabletop tree is also an option.
 Keep the tree away from the edges and watch out for dangling tree skirts and light cords so little hands can’t pull the tree down on top of little heads.

 4.)
-For some families (like ours!) who have lots of little ones toddling around year after year, a child-proof tree may be the answer.
-We used fishline to anchor our tree to the ceiling after one tiny climber toppled the tree over on herself a few times, and non-breakable ornaments (homemade ornaments are great alternatives) tied to the tree with ribbons instead of metal hooks (choking hazard!) are the solution to our current little spelunker who loves to crawl under the Christmas tree and lay looking up at the sparkling lights from her little hidey-hole.
+For families like ours who have lots of little ones toddling around year after year, a child-proof tree may be the answer.
+We used fishline to anchor our tree to the ceiling after one tiny climber toppled the tree over on herself a few times.
+Non-breakable ornaments (homemade ornaments are great alternatives) tied to the tree with ribbons instead of metal hooks (choking hazard!) are the solution to our current little spelunker who loves to crawl under the Christmas tree and lay looking up at the sparkling lights from her little hidey-hole.

 5.)
 Be sure to check that your artificial tree is fire-rated or your real tree is fresh (i.e. easily bendable branches, no dropping needles) and keep your real tree well-watered to reduce fire danger.